Maryland commercial fishermen harvest seafood from the Chesapeake Bay, Atlantic Ocean, and coastal bays.

 Vessels making port in Ocean City land sea scallops, clams, oysters, blue crabs, lobsters, tuna, wahoo, mahi mahi, swordfish, sharks, flounder, black sea bass, monkfish, croaker, spot, seatrout, striped bass, and other seafood.

-In Maryland’s coastal bays, fishermen harvest crabs, clams, and finfish.
+In Maryland’s coastal bays, fishermen harvest crabs, clams, oysters, and finfish.